shapeblue/hackerbook/hack/ui.md

 ## Exercises

-1. Implement the Coffee UI plugin
+1. Implement support for Coffee feature in the UI

 2. Implement list and details views along with CRUD action for all the APIs